(Please note: Zugimpex does not provide services to US citizens and to US residents.)

-Companies who transfer activities to Slovakia additionally benefit there from lower wages and prices.
-Additional costs might be caused by tax progression e.g. in Austria on the level of natural persons (Austria takes Slovak profits into account when calculating the tax bracket for Austrian profits), structure costs and additional costs for restructuring.
+Companies who transfer activities to Slovakia additionally benefit there as an employer from lower wages and prices.
+Additional costs might be caused by tax progression e.g. in Austria on the level of natural persons (Austria takes Slovak profits into account when calculating the tax brackets and tax rates for Austrian profits), structure costs and additional costs for effective restructuring.
 In addition, several actions must be taken to perform a real business and to avoid classification as misuse.
 The k.s. should not have mainly passive income in order not to be qualified as a pure financial vehicle.
 In addition, it is recommended to consider social charges according to the EU-Directive 883/2004.

 Holding function: tax-free reception and distribution of dividends: a limited liability company (s.r.o.), which has a real substance (permanent establishment, real function), can (subject to the parent-subsidiary directive of the EU) receive dividends from a subsidiary in another EU country and distribute it to an active k.s. (limited partnership).
 There is still a possibility to avoid further taxation, if the owners of the KS have their residence in another country that has a double taxation agreement with Slovakia.

 If an s.r.o. receives dividends, they remain tax free, and there is currently little restriction on dividends from countries with low taxation.